lucanos/WordPress-Remote-Installer/README.md

 1. Connect to your webserver via FTP
 2. Upload **wp-remote-install.php**
 3. Go to **http://yourserver.com/wp-remote-install.php**
-4. Complete the Wordpress Install
+4. Complete the WordPress Install
 5. Have a beer.